lamanton33/RESTful_crm/docs/feedback/git_assignment_feedbacks/ipoteluev.md

 Grade: Pass

 Feedback: build/ and .gradle folders have not been commited and .gitignore is there.
-Make sure to include .DS_Store files also in the .gitignore file though.

 #### History